csc-training/summerschool/application-design/docs/03-collaboration-release.md

 - Easier to find and reproduce (scientific reproducibility)
 - More trustworthy: others can verify correctness and find and report bugs
-- Enables others to build on top of your code (provided the license allows it)
+- Enables others to build on top of your code (if the license allows it)
 - Others can submit features/improvements and fix bugs
 - Many tools and apps are free for open source (GitHub, Travis CI, Appveyor, Read the Docs)
 - Good for your CV: you can show what you have built
+- Starting to become a requirement in a lot of projects

 # Why do some researchers prefer not to share?